Days Between Stations (novel): Plot

-Despite short-lived hype, Marat is plagued by controversy and delay.
-After losing studio support, Adolphe sells Janine back to the brothel for funding.
+Despite short-lived hype, Marat is plagued by controversy and delay, and finally loses studio support.
+The brothel owner's son takes revenge on Adolphe by buying Janine back in exchange for funding Adolphe's uncompromised vision.
 Janine bears two children by Adolphe, who would become Michel's uncle and mother.
-Adolphe suppresses Marat for decades, in contrition; finally rediscovered, it garners an ambivalent reception.
+Adolphe suppresses the completed Marat for decades, in contrition; finally rediscovered to cinephiles' anticipation, it garners an ambivalent reception.

 The amorous Lauren and Michel travel to Paris, where Lauren puts off confronting an increasingly anxious Jason in Vienna.
-Michel nearly finds his grandfather while investigating his past, but subconsciously sabotages himself.
-On board the houseboat of "Bateau Billy", Adolphe's lost twin, Lauren briefly makes peace with the loss of Jules when she finds the bottled eyes, only to lose them.
-She sails to Vienna; Michel follows by train, but, while departing Wyndeaux, is trapped on board in an unending time loop.
-Through a window, he witnesses Billy impregnating his mother decades ago.
-His late brothers appear, beckoning him to view more scenes of his ancestry.
+Investigating his past at Lauren's behest, Michel nearly reunites with Adolphe, but subconsciously sabotages himself.
+On board the houseboat of "Bateau Billy", Adolphe's lost twin, Lauren makes short-lived peace with the loss of Jules when she finds, but then loses, the bottled eyes.
+She sails to Vienna; Michel follows by train, but the train repeatedly departs Wyndeaux in an unending time loop, trapping him onboard.
+His late brothers appear, beckoning him to view scenes of his ancestry through the windows—such as Billy impregnating his mother, decades ago.

 Jason grapples with his failed marriage and medal prospects, and finally confronts the loss of Jules.
 Lauren arrives in time for his last race, where all racers DNF, lost in a thick fog.
-Michel finally arrives, his hair and eyes aged by experiencing many decades on the train, refusing his brothers all the while.
-Faced with Lauren's love of Michel, Jason desperately promises to be faithful.
-Though Jason has lost her love, Lauren, foreseeing that Michel will resent her surgically-induced infertility, and understanding that Jason shares her regret over Jules, stays by Jason's side to Michel's dismay.
+Michel arrives soon after, his hair and eyes aged by experiencing many decades on the train, refusing his brothers all the while.
+Faced with Lauren's love for Michel, Jason desperately promises to be faithful.
+Though Jason has lost her love, Lauren, foreseeing that Michel will resent her infertility, and understanding that Jason shares her regret over Jules, stands by Jason's side to Michel's dismay.

-In Wyndeaux, Michel exhumes his brothers' graves, finding them empty.
-His stutter returns, and he struggles to call out to Lauren.
-A letter from Adolphe, which never finds Michel, reveals that Michel's mother bore not two deceased sons, but only one—named Adrien.
+In Wyndeaux, Michel exhumes his brothers' graves, finding both empty.
+His stutter returns, and he can no longer call out Lauren's name.
+A letter from Adolphe, which never finds Michel, reveals that Michel had only one older brother, named Adrien.

 Michel never returns, and Lauren lives amicably with Jason until one day he is killed in a bombing.
 Returning to Kansas, Lauren becomes a teacher for neurodivergent children, never remarrying, and never forgetting Michel, into her old age.
 One night, a student, Kara, unearths the bottled eyes, now appearing very old and saddened.